qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * refresh the informations;
 * the statistics information to display with the bottom right button.

-Statistic information available are (in regards of the field type):
+Statistic information available are (depending on the field's type):

 * Sum (float or integer)
 * Mean (float or integer)